-- Using high quality resources that are appropriate to the learning, as well as the individual needs of the children in the class (including those with SEN). - Developing Maths areas and displays in every classroom that are resourceful for the children. - EYFS children have access to the Maths area every day in their independent learning time - Maths clubs - Accessing Mathematical skills across the curriculum - Prioritising our lowest 20% for daily interventions - Working in partnership with parents by providing support and guidance for Maths homework
+- Using high quality resources that are appropriate to the learning. - Developing Maths areas and displays in every classroom that are resourceful for the children. - EYFS children have access to the Maths area every day in their independent learning time - Maths clubs - Accessing Mathematical skills across the curriculum - Prioritising our lowest 20% for daily interventions - Working in partnership with parents by providing support and guidance for Maths homework